yoanastamenova/Video_games_API/README.md

 41. Inside new file with name.js

-42. Import the function inside and export it
+42. Import the function inside and export it to use it in our routers